romoashley/p8105_final_mental_health/data_wrangling.md

 - `indicator` (chr): The type of mental health care.
 - `year` (num): The year of the time period for data collection.
+  - If the time period for data collection continued onto the following year, the year that data collection began was used for this variable.
 - `start_dates` (date): The start date of the time period for data collection.
 - `end_dates` (date): The end date of the time period for data